-Brazil's Bolsonaro accuses NGOs of setting fires in Amazon rainforest
+Igniting global outrage, Brazil's Bolsonaro baselessly blames NGOs for Amazon fires

 “This is a sick statement, a pitiful statement,” said Marcio Astrini, Greenpeace Brazil’s public policy coordinator.
 “Increased deforestation and burning are the result of his anti-environmental policy.”

-Bolsonaro, a longtime skeptic of environmental concerns, wants to open the Amazon to more agriculture and mining, and has told other countries worried about rising deforestation since he took office to mind their own business.
+Bolsonaro, a longtime skeptic of environmental concerns, wants to open the Amazon to more agriculture and mining, and has told other countries worried about rising deforestation under his watch to mind their own business.

-Congressman Nilto Tatto, leader of the lower house environment caucus, said Bolsonaro’s “stunning” attack on NGOs was a smoke screen to hide his dismantling of 30 years of Brazilian environmental protections.
+Congressman Nilto Tatto, leader of the lower house environment caucus, said Bolsonaro’s “stunning” attack on NGOs was an attempt to obscure his administration’s destruction of 30 years of Brazilian environmental protections.

-Bolsonaro on Wednesday said his administration was working to control fires currently raging in the Amazon rainforest, which have reached a record number this year.
-Brazil’s space research center, INPE, has detected 72,843 fires so far in 2019.

-When asked about the spread of uncontrolled fires, Bolsonaro has brushed aside criticism, saying it is the time of the year of the “queimada” or burn, when farmers use fire to clear land.

 Climate scientist Carlos Nobre said farmers seeking to clear land for cattle pastures wait for the dry season when forests become combustible and then set them alight.
 He attributed this year’s spike to illegal deforestation since it has not been unusually dry.

 “NGOs working in the Amazon do not use fire in farming.
-On the contrary, they encourage rural communities to avoid fire,” said Nobre, senior researcher at the Sao Paulo University’s Institute for Advanced Studies.
+On the contrary, they encourage rural communities to avoid fire,” said Nobre, senior researcher at Sao Paulo University’s Institute for Advanced Studies.

 Former presidential candidate and environment minister Marina Silva took to Twitter to criticize Bolsonaro.